Max-Margin based Discriminative Feature Learning: Introduction

-Many linear feature transformation methods have been proposed over the last decades.
-Principal Component Analysis (PCA) \cite{su17} and Linear Discriminant Analysis (LDA) \cite{duda1999pattern} are two classical linear algorithms, which try to capture global Euclidean structure of the data.
-Since the practical data often lies on or close to an intrinsically low-dimensional manifold, volumes of approaches focus on how to preserve such structure in recent years.
-The representative approaches include isometric feature mapping (Isomap) \cite{tenenbaum2000global}, locally linear embedding (LLE) \cite{roweis2000nonlinear}, Laplacian eigenmaps (LE) \cite{belkin2001laplacian}, locality preserving projection (LPP)~\cite{he22}, and neighborhood preserving embedding (NPE)~\cite{he23}.
-Meanwhile, some work integrates global and local information during feature transformation \cite{wanghai}.
-However, the above methods do not consider that how to effectively connect with the classifier in the context of classification.
-In order to alleviate this limitation, the maximum margin projection (MMP) algorithm \cite{wang2011unsupervised} took advantage of a binary support vector machine (SVM) \cite{vapnik2000nature} classifier to seek some hyperplanes that separated data points in different clusters with the maximum margin.
-The random projection algorithms \cite{majumdar2010robust,paul2013random} tried to find some Gaussian random projection matrices to preserve the pairwise distances between data points in the projected subspace, which can be effectively combined with some classifiers, such as SVM. \cite{varshney2011linear} proposed a framework to simultaneously learn a linear dimensionality reduction projection matrix and a margin-based classifier defined in the reduced-dimensional space.
-The main idea of the Maximum Margin Projection Pursuit (MMPP) algorithm intends to integrate optimal data embedding and SVM classification in a single framework in both the cases of bi-class and multi-class classification tasks \cite{nikitidis2014maximum}.
+In literature, principal component analysis (PCA) \cite{su17} and linear discriminant analysis (LDA) \cite{duda1999pattern} are two classical linear algorithms, both capturing global Euclidean structure of the data.
+Since the practical data often lie on or are close to an intrinsically low-dimensional manifold, volumes of approaches focus on how to preserve such structures in recent years.
+The representative approaches include locality preserving projection (LPP)~\cite{he22}, and neighborhood preserving embedding (NPE)~\cite{he23}, locality sensitive discriminant analysis (LSDA) \cite{caideng}, and stable orthogonal local discriminant embedding (SOLDE)~\cite{guoquan}.
+Meanwhile, some work integrates global and local information during feature transformation, such as LPMIP \cite{wanghai}, LapLDA \cite{chenjian}.
+However, the methods above do not consider how to effectively connect with the classifier in the context of classification.
+In order to alleviate this limitation, the maximum margin projection (MMP) algorithm \cite{wang2011unsupervised} takes advantage of a binary support vector machine (SVM) \cite{vapnik2000nature} classifier to obtain some hyperplanes that separate data points in different clusters with the maximum margin.
+The random projection algorithms \cite{majumdar2010robust,paul2013random} aim to find some Gaussian random projection matrices to preserve the pairwise distances between data points in the projected subspace, which can be effectively combined with some classifiers, such as SVM. {Varshney and Willsky \cite{varshney2011linear} propose a framework to simultaneously learn a linear dimensionality reduction projection matrix and a margin-based classifier defined in the reduced space.
+The main idea of the maximum margin projection pursuit (MMPP) algorithm is to integrate optimal data embedding and SVM classification in a single framework in both bi-class and multi-class classification \cite{nikitidis2014maximum}.
+In addition, local discriminant gaussian (LDG)~\cite{parrish} is a feature transformation method which exploits a smooth approximation of the leave-one-out cross validation error of a classifier.
+However, these methods do not intend to preserve the intrinsic manifold structure of the data and removing noisy features before feature transformation.
+In addition, there are often correlations among multiple classes in practical scenarios.
+Previous works do not study how to leverage such correlations with feature transformation.
+Gu et al. \cite{gu2011joint} propose a framework for joint subspace learning and feature selection, called FSSL, which can alleviate the effect of the noisy features for feature transformation.
+However, they do not focus on how to effectively combine the classifier in the scenario of classification.